 Due to its effectiveness, video is widely used for entertainment, marketing, advertising, and public communications.
 Disney and Lego are among the best corporations that actively produce and use movies for both entertainment and marketing.
 Most of their movies have been successfully generating demand and promoting their own/licensed products for years.
-James Bond movies are famous with product placements from big brands like Aston Martin, Bentley, Rolex.
-For public communications, the video address during Covid-19 outbreak in Singapore by Prime Minister Lee Hsien Loong effectively calmed down the public and substantially reduced panic buying.
+James Bond movies are famous with product placements from big brands like Aston Martin, Bentley, and Rolex.
+For public communications, the video address during the Covid-19 outbreak in Singapore by Prime Minister Lee Hsien Loong effectively calmed down the public and substantially reduced panic buying.

-On consumer side, smart videos are normally associated with interactive, clickable videos.
-For example, a few movies are produced and showed in a way that audiences can choose different storylines and endings.
+On the consumer side, smart videos are normally associated with interactive, clickable videos.
+For example, a few movies are produced and shown in a way that audiences can choose different storylines and endings.
 On some YouTube videos, people can click on a fixed link/image/logo to visit sponsor websites.
-On certain interactive video ads, audiences can also share ads with their social networks, fill a form or survey within the ads.
+On certain interactive video ads, audiences can also share ads with their social networks, fill out a form or survey within the ads.
 These interactive video ads are standardized by the Interactive Advertising Bureau in various documents, e.g., Video Player-Ad Interface Definition (VPAID) 1.0 in 2009, VPAID 2.0 in 2012, Video Ad Serving Template (VAST) 4.0 in 2016, and Secure Interactive Media Interface Definition (SIMID) 1.0 in June 2019.

 There is a major problem with video ads: no one like ads.
 For many people, most ads are interrupting and annoying.
-People can tolerate the interruption of 30-second ads when we only have TV and not much choice on contents, time to watch, and where to watch.
-However, with the growth of digital video content on YouTube, Netflix, Apple, etc., people have much more freedom to choose what to watch, when and where to get their favourite contents.
-Many people move away from TV to Netflix and Apple (where there’s no ads) and Internet channels (where they can easily block majority of advertising).
+People can tolerate the interruption of 30-second ads when we only have TV and not much choice on content, time to watch, and where to watch.
+However, with the growth of digital video content on YouTube, Netflix, Apple, etc., people have much more freedom to choose what to watch, when and where to get their favorite contents.
+Many people move away from TV to Netflix and Apple (where there’s no ads) and Internet channels (where they can easily block the majority of advertising).

 Share of U.S. ad spending by medium (Zenith, Dec 2019)

 These trends are reflected in the decrease in TV ad spending and the increase of ad-blocking users.
 In the United States, during their peak decades of TV advertising, annual TV ad spending had always taken the highest percentage (more than 30%) of total business advertising budget.
 However, since 2016, spending on Internet advertising surpassed TV ad spending.
 Internet ad spending is growing to more than 330 billion USD, capturing nearly 60% of total US ad spending in 2022, according to Zenith.
 Meanwhile, according to Statista, the number of U.S. ad-blocking users are increasing from 21.5% of U.S. Internet users in 2016 to around 27% in 2021.
-According to research from ComScore and University of Wisconsin in 2016, the numbers of ad-blocking users in Germany and France are even higher, estimated around 23-47% of their national Internet users.
+According to research from ComScore and University of Wisconsin in 2016, the numbers of ad-blocking users in Germany and France are even higher, estimated at around 23-47% of their national Internet users.

 According to Gartner, besides driving external sales, videos are also effective in corporate executive messaging, internal collaboration, and internal training.
 This is especially true in the remote, distributed working environment post-COVID.
 Using joyTu.be smart videos, employees can click on any point that they want to clarify, post questions, and discuss among their teams.
-In high-stake scenarios, executives can get immediate feedbacks, address any concern from their stakeholders and employees.
+In high-stake scenarios, executives can get immediate feedbacks, and address any concerns from their stakeholders and employees.
 In these cases, our smart videos can ignite and drive internal collaboration.
-Similarly, for internal training, joyTu.be smart videos can increase engagement and 2-way feedbacks between instructors and learners.
+Similarly, for internal training, joyTu.be smart videos can increase engagement and 2-way feedback between instructors and learners.

 In the future, smart videos can also bring substantial changes in education.
 Nowadays, children watch lots of videos, but it is mostly a passive, one-way experience.
 With joyTu.be smart videos, video-based learning will become an active experience, where children can click anywhere to get relevant, educational info, to share and discuss with their friends and teachers.
 From their discussions and comments, teachers can understand their students’ interests, their strong and weak points, to drive their discussion and guide them accordingly.
 After all, only when people, businesses and organizations are learning and doing smarter, then we can build smarter nations.

-Note: This is an update version of joyTu.be thought-leadership article in The Smart Nation Navigator 2020/2021, published by SGTech and supported by the Singapore Smart Nation and Digital Government Office (SNDGO) and Infocomm Media Development Authority (IMDA).
+Note: This is an update version of joyTu.be a thought-leadership article in The Smart Nation Navigator 2020/2021, published by SGTech and supported by the Singapore Smart Nation and Digital Government Office (SNDGO) and Infocomm Media Development Authority (IMDA).